Tractable Probabilistic Models for Investment Planning: Methodology

-To demonstrate that TPMs could solve the Capacity/Generation/Storage Expansion problems, we propose a pipeline organized into three layers as shown in \autoref{fig:pipeline}.
-The first layer is a realistic simulator representing a generation system design scenario, in which the decisions (based on hardware specifications), in conjunction with prototypical household load shapes and stochastic environmental variables, will determine whether the system will fulfill its demands successfully or suffer shortfalls.
-The simulator is a scenario generator that produces large numbers of daily realizations.
-The second layer performs probabilistic learning using SPNs, which capture the conditional probability of shortfall events for each possible decision.
-The third layer couples these probabilistic outputs with an MILP engine, enabling risk-aware design by imposing chance constraints on shortfall probability.
+To demonstrate that TPMs can solve CEP problems, we propose a pipeline organized into three layers around a GEP problem.
+The first is a realistic simulator that generates large numbers of daily scenarios by combining design decisions (e.g., hardware specifications) with prototypical load profiles and stochastic environmental variables, labeling each realization as adequate or shortfall.
+The second performs probabilistic learning using SPNs to model the conditional adequacy probability given a design.
+The third integrates these probabilistic outputs into an MILP solver, enabling optimization through chance constraints on adequacy probability.